What will I learn?

 Leadership skills regarding IT application for digital innovation and business skills such as process redesign, change management, cybersecurity, global sourcing and process modelling.

-The capacity to create and critically assess the business case for IT deployment.
+The capacity to create and critically assess the business case for IT deployment and use.

 In-depth knowledge and managerial insight into systems development methodologies and processes.

 Experience in designing and undertaking industry relevant research projects.

 - Students gain specialist knowledge and skills, boosting career opportunities.

 - Our students are taught by internationally-recognised researchers and engage directly with the technology companies that have made Dublin the “Digital Hub of Europe”.